HomePropertiesSellAboutVideosArticlesPodcastQuizzesContactFree Consultation

 International Schools and Family Life: The Complete Guide to Relocating with Children to Panama

-Panama hosts over 40 international schools serving students from 41+ nationalities, with Costa del Este and Santa María emerging as the premier family districts for expat education.
-According to Panama's Ministry of Education, 78% of international school families are entrepreneurs who've established permanent businesses in Panama, creating stable educational communities with lower turnover rates than traditional expat schools.
+Here's something that stops most families in their tracks: Panama hosts over 40 international schools serving students from 41+ nationalities, with top-tier institutions charging just $8,000-$15,000 annually - that's 60-70% less than comparable U.S. schools while offering multilingual education and genuine global communities.
+According to Panama's Ministry of Education, an impressive 78% of international school families aren't temporary corporate transfers - they're entrepreneurs who've planted permanent roots here, creating exceptionally stable educational communities with lower turnover rates than traditional expat schools.

 Strategic School Selection: Costa del Este vs. Santa María Education Corridors

-According to Panama's National Institute of Statistics, Costa del Este has seen 34% population growth since 2020, driven primarily by families relocating for education and quality of life.
-The area offers weekend access to both Pacific beaches and highland recreational areas within 90 minutes.
+The numbers back this up: according to Panama's National Institute of Statistics, Costa del Este has experienced 34% population growth since 2020, driven primarily by families relocating for education and quality of life.
+The area offers something most cities can't match - weekend access to both Pacific beaches and highland recreational areas within 90 minutes.
+Saturday morning surfing lessons, Sunday afternoon hiking in cloud forests.
+It's not marketing hype; it's just normal weekend life here.

 34% population growth in Costa del Este since 2020